DevotionZhu/Intelligent-Traffic-Control-System/README.md

   <li>Matplotlib</li>
   <li>Python (Version 3 used in project)</li>
 </ul>
- <p>From the folder named Spectrograms copy all the sounds to the directory where the file ml.py exists.<br />
+ <p>From the zip file named Spectrograms.zip extract all the sounds to the directory where the file ml.py exists.<br />

  # Running the program :
   Run the ml.py file using Python Interpreter installed.